Before You Call the Vet: 3 Easy Steps to Get a Baby Lamb or Kid on a Bottle and Save Her Life

 Caprine Arthritis Encephalitis

 If adding additional loose minerals doesn’t change things for you, your herd may be suffering from CAE (Caprine Arthritis Encephalitis).
-This is a disease that is passed on from mother to baby through tainted milk and through the birth fluids.
-It is similiar to AIDS in humans.
+This is a disease that is passed on from mother to baby through tainted milk and birth fluids.
+It is similar to AIDS in humans.

 Animals with this disease will die prematurely, give birth to weak kids, and be generally weak and unthrifty.
 It can be prevented by beginning with disease-free stock.
-If you already have it in your herd, you can prevent it in the offspring by catching them at birth and raising the kids on pasturized milk.
-The carriers should be culled from your herd, as soon as you have replacements that are disease free.
+If you already have it in your herd, you can prevent it in the offspring by catching them at birth and raising the kids on pasteurized milk.
+The carriers should be culled from your herd, as soon as you have replacements that are disease-free.
 The disease, like AIDS, is passed through body fluids.

 Consult Your Vet

 If these steps don’t correct an epidemic of weak and chilled babies consult your vet.
-There are numerous things that can cause a loss of new born sheep and goats on your homestead.
+Numerous things can cause the loss of newborn sheep and goats on your homestead.
 I’ve mentioned only the major ones.
 If you’ve exhausted the list, a vet has access to tests that may help you narrow down the problem on your own homestead and help you find a solution.

 Inevitably you will have some losses.
 You do the best you can and then you have to leave the rest up to God.
 Hopefully, this article will help you have fewer losses on your homestead and empower you with the skills to save more babies and have more successes, too.

-This is part 1 of a series of article on saving baby goats and kids.
+This is part 1 of a series of articles on saving baby goats and kids.